GCSP Prize for Innovation in Global Security 2021 (CHF 10,000 prize)

 The prize is designed to reach across all relevant disciplines and fields.
 It is intended to encourage and recognise excellence in contributing to new approaches to enhancing sustainable global security.
 A broad range of projects could qualify for consideration, including, but not limited to, technological and conceptual innovations, original research or grassroots initiatives.

 - The prize for the application coming in first position is CHF 10,000 and a certificate of excellence.

 - The two other finalist applications will receive a certificate of recognition.

-- The winners will be announced publicly during an online event to be held in November 2020.
+The winners (first, second and third place) will be announced publicly during an event to be held in November 2021.

 - Employees and staff of the GCSP, as well as their family members are not eligible participants.

-The winners will be selected by the panel of judges, and selection will be based on the following criteria:
+The winners (first, second and third place) will be selected by the panel of judges, and selection will be based on the following criteria:

 - Dedication to sustainable global security